 Dr. Ahmad along with his surgical team has completed about 4000 sleeve gastrectomy procedures with Zero mortalities and among the lowest reported complication rates compared to large US databases such as MBSAQIP and BOLD.

 Sleeve gastrectomy is a restrictive form of bariatric surgery that shrinks the stomach to approximately 15% of its original size.
-It is commonly performed on severely obese patients who are not healthy enough to undergo a successful gastric bypass, biliopancreatic diversion or similar major surgery.
-The procedure enables rapid weight loss with fewer complications than the more conventional weight loss surgeries, but its effectiveness loses stride because there is no intestinal bypass.
+The procedure enables rapid weight loss with fewer complications than the more conventional weight loss surgeries.

 The actual sleeve gastrectomy procedure begins with the surgeon’s tools entering through a small incision made in the abdomen.
 The stomach is then stapled down and “re-sized” over a long tube, greatly reducing its volume.
 Once this newly re-sized stomach or “sleeve” is examined for quality and to ensure no leakage or bleeding, the excess stomach tissue is then excised.
 The direct removal of stomach tissue also has a secondary metabolic effect by reducing the secretion of the hormone Ghrelin, which is responsible for inducing hunger.
 The lining of the stomach is one of the few areas of the body to actually produce and secrete Ghrelin, most of which is removed during the procedure.

 Dr. Ahmad’s average time for the sleeve is 40 minutes.
 A overnight hospital stay is expected.